Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md

     <body>
         <div id="payment-saq-a-form-div"></div>
         <script>
-            // Merchant will make a call to their own server which will in turn call ../security/credentials end point for creating a
-            // payment session, merchant will receive details in the response, e.g. CLIENT_ACCESS_TOKEN, PUBLIC_KEY, etc. const authorization = 'CLIENT_AUTHORIZATION'; // merchant call to ../security/credentials to receive this
+            const authorization = 'CLIENT_AUTHORIZATION'; // merchant call to ../security/credentials to receive this
             const apiKey = 'CLIENT_API_KEY'; // merchant receives this during on-boarding process